Alimir/wp-ulike/readme.txt

 Pro is optional.
 It extends the free plugin when you need more depth, design, or scale.
 Both plugins stay installed and active.

 * **Dislike buttons** and **25+ premium templates** for richer feedback and branded UI
-* **Advanced statistics** with world map, content intelligence, top members, device insights, engagement rates, and CSV exports
+* **Advanced statistics** with world map, content intelligence, **WooCommerce commerce intelligence**, top members, device insights, engagement rates, and CSV exports
 * **View tracking & engagement rates** to measure votes against page views
 * **Schema.org markup** for star ratings and FAQ rich results
 * **Display automation & bulk actions** for posts, WooCommerce, EDD, and more